What is Eczema?

 • Creams to control itching and inflammation: Corticosteroid creams or ointments may be prescribed.
 For severe eczema, wrapping the affected area with topical corticosteroids and wet bandages can be effective in improving symptoms.
 Other creams containing calcineurin inhibitors or phosphodiesterase inhibitors target the immune system to control the skin reaction.
 Be sure to follow your dermatologist’s instructions on how to properly use these medications.

-• Medications to fight infection: Antibiotic creams may be prescribed if your skin has open sores, cracks, or bacterial infections.
+• Medications to fight skin infections: Antibiotic creams may be prescribed if your skin has open sores, cracks, or bacterial infections.
 Oral antibiotics may also be recommended.

 • Oral drugs to control inflammation: For severe eczema, oral corticosteroids such as prednisone may be prescribed.
 These drugs are very effective, but cannot be taken long-term due to potentially serious side effects.
 Other oral therapies our group utilizes include cyclosporine, methotrexate, mycophenolate mofetil, and azathioprine.